Periodontal Maintenance is an important consideration for future gum health

 What products or procedures will help my periodontal condition?

-1. Toothbrush- we recommend an electric toothbrush if at all possible.
-The brand we carry is Oral Bhowever there are other acceptable options available.
-The brush should ideally have a two-minute timer and we recommend a minimum of two minutes of twice daily brushing.2.
-Flossing- See saw the floss to get it between the teeth-try not to snap the floss through the contactpoint.
-Wrap the floss around the tooth (like you are hugging the tooth) and then take the floss up anddown.
+2. Flossing — see-saw the floss to get it between the teeth; try not to snap the floss through the contact point.
+Wrap the floss around the tooth (like you are hugging the tooth) and then take the floss up and down.
 You need to go down until you feel the resistance of the gums.
 We recommend a waxed flossor dental tape .
-The “Glide” type of floss or very thin floss does not have enough surface area and is too slippery to clean effectively.
+The “glide” type of floss (very thin floss) does not have enough surface area and is too slippery to clean effectively.
 Flossing should ideally be done once daily.
 Flossing is a difficult habit for most people to establish.
 Try committing to at least 2-3 times per week and work form there.
-We recommend finding a time to work the flossing into your routine.
-If you like to watch the news at night in your favorite chair, put the floss on your table next to the remote, some people find that putting the floss in the shower works well into their routine.
+We recommend finding a specific time to work the flossing into your routine — if you like to watch the news at night in your favorite chair, put the floss on your table next to the remote.
+Some people find that putting the floss in the shower works well into their routine.
 Find something that you can be consistent with.

-3. Other interproximal tools- we highly encourage the use of Soft picks or a proxy-brush to aid in cleaning between the teeth.
-We find that our patients who do a combination of flossing and soft picks/proxy-brush have a greater level of oral hygiene than flossing alone in most instances.
+3. Other interproximal tools — we highly encourage the use of soft picks or a proxy-brush to aid in cleaning between the teeth.
+We find that our patients who do a combination of flossing and soft picks/proxy-brush have a greater level of oral hygiene than flossing alone.

-4. Water picks- We consider water picks an additional adjunct that can be beneficial but it should never be considered a substitute for flossing and other interproximal cleaning tools.
-The water pick is like trying to wash your car with just a stream of water.
-The water is sprayed on the surface but there is still a film of dirt on the car.
-Plaque/bacteria is like the film on the car because you need to physically touch/scrub the car to remove the film.
-The plaque is a sticky biofilm and needs to be rubbed off the surface of the tooth.
+4. Water picks — we consider water picks an additional adjunct that can be beneficial, but they should never be considered a substitute for flossing and other interproximal cleaning tools.
+The water pick is like trying to wash your car with just a stream of water: the water is sprayed on the surface but there is still a film of dirt on the car.
+Plaque/bacteria is like the film on the car because the sticky biofilm needs to be physically rubbed off the surface of the tooth.